Juan Carlos Paredes

-Juan Carlos Paredes Reasco (born 8 July 1987) is an Ecuadorian professional footballer who plays as a right-back for 22 de Julio.
+Juan Carlos Paredes Reasco (born 8 July 1987) is an Ecuadorian professional footballer who plays as a right-back for Santa Fe.

 A full international for the Ecuador national team since 2010, he has gained over 40 caps and represented the nation at the 2014 FIFA World Cup.

 Club career

 Paredes started playing for Huracán SC.
 He was sought by Guayaquil's Barcelona a year later and signed a contract with them.

 He then moved on to Deportivo Cuenca and was loaned out to Rocafuerte of Ecuador's third division.
 He helped the team gain promotion to the second division for the 2008–09 season.

 Deportivo Cuenca

 Paredes returned to Deportivo Cuenca for its Copa Libertadores campaign.
 He has been linked for a move to Serie A. In 2010, he moved to Deportivo Quito.

 Deportivo Quito

 Paredes was bought off by Deportivo Quito, where he played a few Copa Libertadores games and eventually ended up becoming Champions of the Ecuadorian Serie A in 2011, defeating Emelec in Home and Away finals.